 The Northwest Colorado Visiting Nurse Association is advising precautions to avoid foodborne illness, particularly through the summer and fall.

 Each year, one in six Americans are sickened from consuming foods or beverages contaminated with disease-causing microbes or pathogens.
 The VNA recommends the following precautions to reduce the risk of contracting foodborne illness.

-■ Wash your hands with soap and water before preparing food.
+■ Always wash your hands with soap and water before preparing food.

 ■ Cook meat, poultry and eggs thoroughly.
 Use a food thermometer to measure internal temperature of meat.